Achievable logoAchievable logo

 Permutations

-The initial question you should ask yourself for any permutation or combination question should be: “How many decisions do I have to make and how many options are there per decision?”.
+“How many decisions do I have to make, and how many options are there for each decision?”

 Let’s say you are at a restaurant and have to choose food and a drink.
 There are five drinks and 10 food items on the menu.
 How many total combinations are there with exactly one drink and one food item?